jooy2/vitepress-sidebar/docs/en/guide/options.md

 - Type: `boolean`
 - Default: `false`

 If the value is `true`, display the title with the `h1` heading content of the `.md` file.
 If the file does not contain an `h1` heading, it will be replaced with the file name as before.
+The `Frontmatter` block is not read for a heading, so a comment written inside it is not used as the title.

 The default menu items are sorted in folder tree order, so set the `sortMenusByName` option to `true` if you want to re-sort by the changed menu name.